zulfaha/sql-customer-analytics/README.md

 ### Q6: CUSTOMER RETENTION

 **97%** of customers purchase only once, repeat buyers are rare.
-For a marketplace this is rough, it meanss almost all revenue depens on new customer acquistion rather than retained spend.
-Either retention is broken, or olist is functioning more as an initial lead for sellers and then doing business outside of Olist.
+For a marketplace this is rough, it means almost all revenue depends on new customer acquistion rather than retained customers.
+Either retention is broken, or olist is functioning more as an initial lead for sellers.

 Techniques: CTE,CASE WHEN,COUNT DISTINCT,window function OVER()